Clergy and community leaders call on Louisiana residents to reject inequality, push for change

 "We are living through the twin crisis of COVID-19 and racial reckoning," said Quentin Messer, president and CEO of the New Orleans Business Alliance.
 "Louisiana has failed to demonstrate union, justice, confidence.
 But it is within our power to change this."

-Around 60 people showed up to listen to the program, which was arranged by the Louisiana Faith Alliance for Change, a coalition of pastors, lawyers, doctors, business owners, educators and students who seek to protect and defend civil rights.
+Around 60 people showed up to listen to the program, which was arranged by the Louisiana Faith Alliance, a coalition of pastors, lawyers, doctors, business owners, educators and students who seek to protect and defend civil rights.

 Throughout the rally, about 20 different speakers prayed, sang and implored participants to lift the state out of economic inequality, poverty, crime and racism.